envoyproxy/nighthawk/benchmarks/README.md

   We could add a helper to the test fixture that accepts an Envoy sha, and reroutes traffic behind the scenes through the Envoy docker build that is associated to the passed in revision.
 - Copy out the artifacts and push those to a gcp bucket.
 Current status:
-   - cpu profiles are dumped to tmp per test (named according to the test)
+   - cpu profiles are dumped to tmp per test (named according to the test). ideally we'd also dump flamegraph svg's
    - raw json is send to the output on stderr. ideally we'd persist in fortio format, raw yaml/json, and human readable output.
 - Allow pointing out a directory for the suite to scaffold tests, thereby overriding the stock suite that we come with.
 This allows consumers to script their own testsuite.
-- A UI -- though we may be able to get by with just a uri structure conventioned around the envoy sha. e.g. http://perf-ci-host/gcpsync/<envoy-sha>/ to link CI
+- A UI -- though we may be able to get by with just a uri structure conventioned around the envoy sha. e.g. http://perf-ci-host/gcpsync/[envoy-sha]-[timestamp]/ to link CI, and directory index the artifacts.

+# FUTURE

+- Allow scavenging a separate repo for tests
+- profiling / flamegraphing via perf/bcc tools; include the proxy-wasm flamegraphing research r&d
+- Allow injection of other proxies: nginx, haproxy
+- an app that integrates fortios UI, pprof's web UI

 # Sample